mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 The work here of creating and coding in role and creating a playful context and language mirrors work done in learning languages to reduce learner anxiety by leveraging the potential for drama processes to create positive "affective spaces".  [@piazzoli_process_2011; @stinson_dol_2006].
 PERHAPS MOVE THIS UP OR TO LIT REVIEW - ALSO THE TERM AFFECTIVE SPACE IS NOT WIDELY USED - FIND PARALLEL IN MOE

-The drama process can be viewed as magic circle [@stenros_defence_2012].
+The drama process can be viewed as magic circle [@stenros_defence_2012; @whitton_playful_2018].
 A magic circle is a concept which transmits the idea that game players enter a loosely bounded play space where they accept arbitrary play rules and enter a social contact to adopt a playful attitude.
+EXPAND - Characteristics associated with the concept include: x; y; and z.

-I previously made observations on myself and participants being more comfortable performing some of the activities in role.
-This feeling may stem from being positioned together with participants within a playful agreement.
+The experience of myself and participants being more comfortable performing some of the activities in role, may stem from being positioned together with participants within a playful agreement where risk of perceived failure is reduced.
 Other processes beyond social and secret missions were completed in role namely; the wider mission of making a game; the end reflection sessions; and guiding participants in the use of supporting documentation.

 <!-- This section aims to explore these observations paying particular attention to their value in the context of computer coding and using AT as a frame. -->